In a round of CPR, what is the correct ratio of compressions to breaths?

 Prepare for the Envoy General Emergency KV Exam.
 Study with flashcards and multiple-choice questions, each coming with hints and detailed explanations.
 Get ready to ace the exam!

-The correct ratio of compressions to breaths during CPR for adults is 30 compressions to 2 breaths.
-This ratio is established to maximize the effectiveness of chest compressions, which are crucial for maintaining blood circulation when the heart is not beating effectively.
+The correct ratio of compressions to breaths during CPR is 30 compressions to 2 breaths.
+This ratio is recommended because it optimizes the effectiveness of chest compressions, which are crucial in maintaining blood flow to vital organs during cardiac arrest.
+The emphasis is placed on high-quality compressions that help to circulate blood effectively, while the addition of breaths provides oxygen to the lungs.

 Subscribe